SeriousOldMan/Simulator-Controller/Docs/Plugins & Modes.md

 4. The local Firewall will ask for permission to open the configured port, when the different API services are started for the first time.
 Since this will happen, while you are in a session, it is recommended to first run everything locally and not in an important online race, right?

 5. Because in any case *F1 25* is not installed on the same machine as Simulator Controller, automatic configuration of the *F125* plugin will not be supported in "Simulator Setup".
-Therefore, a few steps are necessary, before Simulator Controller will offer a remote connection to *F1 25*:
+Therefore, a few steps are necessary, before Simulator Controller will offer a remote connection to *F1 25*.
+You must *locate* *F1 25* for remote execution in "Simulator Setup".
+See [here](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#locating-simulators-and-applications) for more information.
+If you are using the low-level tool "Simulator Configuration" for all your configuration work, use the following steps:

    - Start "Simulator Configuration".
    - Go to the "Plugins" page and activate the *F125* plugin.
 Enter "F1 25" as the application name (mind the space between *F1* and *25*).